carlonluca/lqtutils/README.md

 L_RW_PROP(double, denominator, setDenominator, 9)
 L_END_CLASS
 ```
-The L_RW_PROP and L_RO_PROP macros are overloaded, and can therefore be cassed with three or four params.
+The L_RW_PROP and L_RO_PROP macros are overloaded, and can therefore be used with three or four params.
 The last param is used if you want to init the prop to some specific value automatically.

+This makes the usage of Qt properties more synthetic and speeds up the development.
+It is very useful when many properties are needed to expose data to QML.

 ### References